-The agencies involved have agreed to the development of a Memorandum of Understanding to formally set out the principles of how Christchurch City Council, Environment Canterbury, the New Zealand Transport Agency, LPC and KiwiRail will work together to ensure the provision of a transport network that supports recovery while maintaining safe and efficient transport solutions for users.
+The agencies involved have agreed to the development of a Memorandum of Understanding to formally set out the principles of how Christchurch City Council, Environment Canterbury, New Zealand Transport Agency, LPC and KiwiRail will work together to ensure the provision of a transport network that supports recovery while maintaining high-quality, safe and efficient transport solutions for users.

-The purpose of the Memorandum of Understanding is managing transport issues in Lyttelton relating to the Lyttelton Port Recovery Plan.
+The primary focus of the Memorandum of Understanding will be on the interactions between Lyttelton Port and the local transport network in Lyttelton.
 The partners will use the context information in the Integrated Transport Assessment supplied with the LPC information package, monitoring information on the State Highway and local networks, and any new and relevant integrated traffic assessment, to identify issues that must be addressed.
 They will then work together to agree on solutions and to identify and secure the funding required.